Eating Disorders Therapy & Counselling

 Alternative Therapies for Eating Disorders

-Although our preferred form of mental health counselling for eating disorders is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of Psychotherapy for eating disorders is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 General Counselling which is less structured but still provides a safe and non-judgmental environment to discuss issues which is therapeutic in its own right.

 Free Initial Consultations for Eating Disorders

 We offer all prospective clients a FREE initial consultation to discuss your food-related issues prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.